-- Beginning the first full quarter after Class III Gaming commences (a) under this Compact, the Tribe shall pay its pro rata share to the State Gaming Agency for deposit into the Indian Gaming Special Distribution Fund established by the Legislature (Special Distribution Fund).
+(1) Beginning the first full quarter after Class III Gaming commences under this Compact, the Tribe shall pay its pro rata share to the State Gaming Agency for deposit into the Indian Gaming Special Distribution Fund established by the Legislature (Special Distribution Fund).
 The payment shall be made in four (4) equal quarterly installments due on the thirtieth (30th) day following the end of each calendar quarter (i.e., by April 30 for the first quarter, July 30 for the second quarter, October 30 for the third quarter, and January 30 for the fourth quarter); provided, however, that in the event this Compact becomes effective during a calendar quarter, payment shall be prorated for the number of days remaining in that initial quarter, in addition to any remaining full quarters in the first calendar year of operation to obtain a full year of full quarterly payments of the Tribe's pro rata share specified above.
 A payment year will run from January through December.
 If any portion of the Tribe's quarterly pro rata share payment is overdue, the Tribe shall pay to the State for purposes of deposit into the appropriate fund, the amount overdue plus interest accrued thereon at the rate of one percent (1%) per month or the maximum rate permitted by state law for delinquent payments owed to the State, whichever is less.
-All quarterly payments shall be accompanied by the report specified in section 4.5, subdivision (b). - (b) If the Tribe objects to the State's determination of the Tribe's pro rata share, or to the amount of the Appropriation as including matters not consistent with IGRA, the matter shall be resolved in accordance with the dispute resolution provisions of section 13.0.
-Any State determination of the Tribe's pro rata share challenged by the Tribe shall govern and shall be paid by the Tribe to the State when due, and

-- the Tribe's payment is a condition precedent to invoking the section 13.0 dispute resolution provisions. - (c) The foregoing payments have been negotiated between the parties as a fair and reasonable contribution, based upon the State's costs of regulating and mitigating certain impacts of tribal Class III Gaming Activities, as well as the Tribe's market conditions, its circumstances, and the rights afforded and consideration provided by this Compact.
+All quarterly payments shall be accompanied by the report specified in section 4.6.

+- (2) If the Tribe objects to the State's determination of the Tribe's pro rata share, or to the amount of the Appropriation as including matters not consistent with IGRA, the matter shall be resolved in accordance with the dispute resolution provisions of section 13.0.
+Any State determination of the Tribe's pro rata share challenged by the Tribe shall govern and shall be paid by the Tribe to the State when due, and the Tribe's payment is a condition precedent to invoking the section 13.0 dispute resolution provisions. - (3) The Tribe's annual pro rata share payment amount under section 4.3, subdivision (a), shall be capped at an amount equal to a five percent (5%) increase from the Appropriation used to calculate the Tribe's pro rata share in the immediately preceding year. - (4) The foregoing payments have been negotiated between the parties as a fair and reasonable contribution, based upon the State's costs of regulating and mitigating certain impacts of tribal Class III Gaming Activities, as well as the Tribe's market conditions, its circumstances, and the rights afforded and consideration provided by this Compact.

 Sec.
-4.3.1.
+4.4.
 Use of Special Distribution Funds.

-Revenue placed in the Special Distribution Fund shall be available for appropriation by the Legislature for the following purposes; however, the Tribe shall not be obligated to pay a pro rata share of any activities other than those stated in section 4.3:
+Revenue placed in the Special Distribution Fund shall be available for appropriation by the Legislature for the following purposes:

-- (a) Grants, including any administrative costs, for programs designed to address and treat gambling addiction; - (b) Grants, including any administrative costs and environmental review costs, for the support of State and local government agencies impacted by tribal government gaming; - (c) Compensation for regulatory costs incurred by the State including, but not limited to, the State Gaming Agency, the State Department of Justice, and State Designated Agencies in connection with the implementation and administration of Class III Gaming compacts in California; and - (d) Any other purposes specified by the Legislature that are consistent with IGRA.
+(a) Grants, including any administrative costs, for programs designed to address and treat gambling addiction;

+- (b) Grants, including any administrative costs and environmental review costs, for the support of State and local government agencies impacted by tribal government gaming; - (c) Compensation for regulatory costs incurred by the State including, but not limited to, the Commission, the California Department of Justice, the Office of the Governor, the California Department of Public Health Programs, Office of Problem Gambling, the State Controller, the Department of Human Resources, the Financial Information System for California, and State Designated Agencies, and other state agencies, in connection with the implementation and administration of Class III Gaming compacts in California; and - (d) Any other purposes specified by the Legislature that are consistent with IGRA.

 Sec.
-4.4.
+4.5.
 Cost Reimbursement and Mitigation to Local Governments.